 We believe strongly in the human rights of autistic people, and are committed to fighting for what we believe is right.
 For example we are strongly opposed to the use of prone restraint techniques, and we have a petition that we would love you to sign, which will be delivered to Downing Street when it has 10,000 signatures.
 So please share it on Facebook and Twitter, email it to your friends and family and help us reach the target as soon as possible.

 There are more than 700,000 people with autism in the UK, and that’s just the cases that are diagnosed.
 Diagnosis is another issue, with it being irregular from local area to local area and waiting times are far too long.

 There is something that we can all do about it, and the resources are here on our site, for you to play your own part in helping to shape the decisions made locally by Transforming Care Partnerships (TCPs) about people with autism, other related conditions and/or have a learning disability and complex needs.
 Our guide will help you to understand what it’s all about and show you how to find out what your own local area is doing to transform care for those on the autistic spectrum and/or a learning disability in addition to displaying challenging behaviour.
 It also outlines how to check that the right people are making the right decisions for your local TCP.
 We are of the opinion that locally made decisions should involve people with experience of needing support and their families and care givers, be it for autism or any mental health problems or challenging behaviour issues.

-The final and perhaps most important thing you can do TODAY is to join UK Autistic as a member.
+The final and perhaps most important thing you can do TODAY is to join UK Autistic as a supporter.

 It’s easy to do and free.
 Just click the button below to be taken to our registration page, it only takes a minute to join and will give you access to lots of free resources and materials, and our brand new Autism Forum, where you can become involved with your local autism community and even become a community leader.